highscrren-dotcom/paperhands/docs/classes/LiveUtils.md

 Returns the total dollar cost invested in the current position.

 Sum of all entry costs across DCA entries.
-Returns null if no pending signal exists.
+Throws if no pending signal exists.

 ### getPositionPnlPercent